changing concert pitch

 I have a guitar question for you (or any other guitar player reading).
 Classical guitars are usually tuned to E but guitars read in concert pitch (unless you are using a capo).
 When you tune the strings to a different tuning (such as D) do you read and play the same chords (same fingering, but sounds lower) or do you transpose the chords you read (different fingering, but sounds the same pitch)?
 Does that question make sense?

-In reply to by David Bolton
+In reply to The concert pitch and by David Bolton

 Hi David,